Islamic veiling practices by country: Malaysia

 The headscarf is known as a tudung, which simply means "cover".
 (The word is used with that meaning in other contexts, e.g. tudung saji, a dish cover for food.)
 Muslim women may freely choose whether or not to wear the headscarf.
-The exception is when visiting a mosque, where the tudung must be worn; this requirement also includes non-Muslim groups like Hindus & Chinese.
+The exception is when visiting a mosque, where the tudung must be worn.

 Although headscarves are permitted in government institutions, public servants are prohibited from wearing the full-facial veil or niqab.
 A judgment from the then-Supreme Court of Malaysia in 1994 cites that the niqab, or purdah, "has nothing to do with (a woman's) constitutional right to profess and practise her Muslim religion", because Islam does not make it obligatory to cover the face.

 Although wearing the hijab, or tudung, is not mandatory for women in Malaysia, some government buildings enforce within their premises a dress code which bans women, Muslim and non-Muslim, from entering while wearing "revealing clothes".
+This directive has been much criticised, and after a spate of incidents where women (and men) were denied service because their clothing was deemed to violate arbitrary modesty rules, the government rolled back the regulations for front-line and emergency services such as police stations and public hospitals and assured citizens that they would be served at these premises without regard to their manner of dress.

 As of 2013, the vast majority of Muslim Malaysian (mostly ethnic Malay) women wear the tudung, a type of hijab.
-This use of the tudung was uncommon prior to the Islamic revivalism caused by the 1979 Grand Mosque seizure & Iranian Revolution, and the places that had women in tudung tended to be rural areas.
+This use of the tudung was uncommon prior to the Islamic revivalism caused by the 1979 Grand Mosque seizure and Iranian Revolution, and the places that had women in tudung tended to be rural areas.
 The usage of the tudung sharply increased after the 1970s, as religious conservatism among Malay people in both Malaysia and Singapore increased.

 Several members of the Kelantan ulama in the 1960s believed the hijab was not mandatory.
 By 2015, the Malaysian ulama believed this previous 'fatwa' was un-Islamic.

 By 2015, Malaysia had a fashion industry related to the tudung.

-Malaysian activist Maryam Lee reportedly received vitriolic backlash and death threats in 2020 for criticizing what she saw as institutional patriarchy in Islam and speaking out about her decision to not wear the hijab.
+Malaysian activist Maryam Lee reportedly received backlash and death threats in 2020 for criticizing what she saw as institutional patriarchy in Islam and speaking out about her decision to not wear the hijab.
 Malaysian authorities questioned her for possibly breaching a law against insulting the religion.